OPBSUTHAR/Expense-Tracker/README.md

 - Includes **Animate.css** classes for smooth modal and notification animations.
 - Chart rendering logic adapts colors dynamically with window resizing.
 - Provides real-time input validation with visual feedback.
+- **Note:** Only individual transaction actions (edit/delete) are available.
+There is no batch selection or batch delete feature.

 ---